Managing regulatory fees

 To delete only the Fee object, use the Fees API and pass its unique identifier in a DELETE/fees/{id} request.
 This also removes the association between the Fee and the SKU it was attached to.

 Fee objects are also deleted when the SKU it is associated with is deleted.
-So submitting a delete SKU request using the SKUs API deletes both the SKU and all of its associated Fees.
+So submitting a delete SKU request using the SKUs API deletes the SKU and all its associated fees.

 Last updated